SNjX69/ProxyGrabber/README.md

 # ProxyGrabber
-Golang Tool To Grab Http/s, Soucks4/5 Proxies .
+Golang Tool To Grab Http/s, Soucks4/5 Proxies And Append Them To File .
-*Append Proxies To File